The $D_{\hslash}$-module mirror conjecture for flag varieties: Bezrukavnikov-Finkelberg's theorems

 and

 Then $\hcdot^L$ and $\hcdot^R$ define two $\hp$-Harish-Chandra bimodule structures on $\dm{\Gd}$, where the right and left translations are used for the corresponding $\Gd$-action respectively.
-Notice that these two structures commute with each other in the obvious sense. \end{example} \begin{definition} $~$ \begin{enumerate} \item Define $\hct$ to be the category of $\hp$-Harish-Chandra bimodules where the morphism spaces are graded $\Gd$-equivariant $\ugd\otimes_{\CC[\hp]}\ugd^{op}$-linear maps of degree zero.
+These two structures commute with each other in the obvious sense. \end{example} \begin{definition} $~$ \begin{enumerate} \item Define $\hct$ to be the category of $\hp$-Harish-Chandra bimodules where the morphism spaces consist of graded $\Gd$-equivariant $\ugd\otimes_{\CC[\hp]}\ugd^{op}$-linear maps of degree zero.

 \item Define $\hcf$ to be the full subcategory of $\hct$ consisting of free $\hp$-Harish-Chandra bimodules defined in Example \ref{BFenhanceHCeg1}.

 \item Define $\hc$ to be the full subcategory of $\hct$ consisting of objects which are quotients of objects of $\hcf$. \end{enumerate} \end{definition}